 How do I train my horse to use a hay net?

 Start with large-hole nets.
 Offer loose hay alongside initially.
-Observe behavior and transition gradually.
+Observe behavior and transition gradually to nets with smaller holes.

 Hay nets are more than just a convenience—they’re a gateway to improved digestion, better behavior, and efficient forage use.
 By combining smart commercial designs with DIY creativity, you can develop a feeding system that works for your horses and your barn.